 Bloomington is a medium-sized town located in the state of California.
 With a population of 24,632 people and two constituent neighborhoods, Bloomington is the 283rd largest community in California.

-The population of Bloomington has a very low overall level of education: only 6.27% of people over 25 hold a 4-year college degree or higher.
+The citizens of Bloomington have a very low rate of college education: just 6.57% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The most common language spoken in Bloomington is Spanish.
 Other important languages spoken here include English and Arabic.